-Corvina grapes have high acidity, low tannins, and offer very little color.
-They are also a late-ripening grape, which can pose a challenge to winemakers.
+Corvina grapes have high acidity low tannins, and very little color.
+They are also a late-ripening grape, posing a challenge to winemakers.
 Fortunately, their small berries have thick skins.
 This makes them perfect for air-drying, a process that concentrates sweetness and flavors.

 Valpolicella lies east of Lake Garda and is second only to Chianti in total Italian DOC wine production.
-Most Valpolicella wines are reds that contain some amount of Corvina, though most are blends with Corvinone, Rondinella and Molinara.
+Most Valpolicella wines are reds containing some Corvina, though most are blends with Corvinone, Rondinella, and Molinara.
 Some are young, light, and fragrant, making ideal table wines.
 They’re bright, tangy, and fruity, with distinctive sour cherry notes.
 When winemakers use partly dried skins to intensify the flavors and render Valpolicellas more complex, these are called ripasso.

-Corvina grapes put through the air-drying process (apassimento) are used to make Amarone della Valpolicella.
+Corvina grapes put through the air-drying process (apassimento) make Amarone della Valpolicella.
 Traditionally, winemakers dried the grapes on straw mats after harvest.
-These days, many use special drying chambers instead to control the conditions better.
+These days, many use special drying chambers to better control the conditions.
 After drying, crushed grapes go through a low-temperature fermentation process followed by aging in barriques.
-Longer fermentation results in Amarone, which is a gorgeously rich, Italian dry red wine.
-If the winemaker stops fermentation while there are still sugars, it produces sweet Recioto della Valpolicella.
+Longer fermentation results in Amarone, a gorgeously rich, Italian dry red wine.
+If the winemaker stops fermentation while still sugars, it produces sweet Recioto della Valpolicella.

 Corvina Wine Pairings

 The brightness of Corvina wines make them wonderful for offsetting rich and fatty dishes.
-They also pair well with antipasti, roasted meats, and pastas in red sauces.
+They also pair well with antipasti, roasted meats, and kinds of pasta in red sauces.
 We love them with fresh bruschetta.

-Amarone tends to develop richer flavors, with notes of chocolate, raisins, and figs. Walnuts and Parmigiano-Reggiano cheese are a classic after dinner pairing with this wine.
+Amarone tends to develop more decadent flavors, with notes of chocolate, raisins, and figs. Walnuts and Parmigiano-Reggiano cheese are a classic after-dinner pairing with this wine.

 As you might expect, Recioto della Valpolicella pairs beautifully with desserts, especially those with dried fruits, dark chocolate, and coffee.